|

 m This __________ be subject to some changes. (possibility)

-n You __________ learn this off right away. (= I reckon that
+n You __________ learn this off right away. (= I reckon that it is imperative that you __________ learn this off right away.)

-o ‘Why __________ we start afresh?’
+o "Why __________ we start afresh?"

-‘Because we need to forget everything.’
+"Because we need to forget everything."

-p She __________ have been strangled with a scarf. (= There is
+p She __________ have been strangled with a scarf. (= There is enough evidence to believe this.)

-q I __________ burn the midnight oil if I want to finish
+q I __________ burn the midnight oil if I want to finish it by tomorrow morning.

-r ‘Your hair’s sticking up.
-You __________ comb it this minute.’
+r "Your hair's sticking up.
+You __________ comb it this minute."

-s She __________ be fortysomething, as I’m forty and she is
+s She __________ be fortysomething, as I'm forty and she is older than me.

 t You (not) __________ jump the queue.
-You __________ join it
+You __________ join it as everybody else.

 u You (not) __________ stroke our neighbour’s cat.
 It